TechBlueprints/victron-seelevel-python/README.md

 For issues or questions:
 - Check the logs: `/var/log/dbus-seelevel/current`
-- Review configuration files: `/data/apps/dbus-seelevel/config/*.json`
 - Verify Bluetooth is working on your Cerbo GX
 - Ensure your SeeLevel 709-BT is powered on and broadcasting
+- Confirm `dbus-ble-advertisements` router is running

 ---